Datarunt/Vendor_Delivery_Risk/README.md

 # Vendor Delivery Risk Predictor

-A machine learning system that predicts whether a vendor will deliver the quantity they committed to and flags them as HIGH, MED, or LOW risk before the delivery date arrives.
+A machine learning system that predicts whether a vendor will deliver the quantity they committed to and flags them as HIGH or LOW risk before the delivery date arrives.

 ---